Fun Activities for Summer

 Prayer is no less important today, so please pray regularly

-Specifically during March we would value prayer for:
+Specifically during July and August we would value prayer for:

 Charnwood have created a number of Parent Guides.
 The guide to Early Years Foundation stage for parents, guide to Early Years Mark Making and guide to Early Years Mathematics are now all available on the downloads page on this website.

 If you would like more detail, please let us know via telephone or the “contact us” section on the site